 UWF Appointment Types

-UWF hires employees in four major types of appointments: Executive Service, Faculty, University Work Force and Other Personnel Services (OPS).
+UWF hires employees in four major types of appointments: Executive Service, Faculty, University Work Force and Other Personal Services (OPS).

 Executive Service, Faculty, and University Work Force positions are generally employees who complete university mission critical duties within established positions.
 Each of these positions has a an individual position number and an individual job description (except Faculty).
 These positions can be full-time or part-time and accrue benefits accordingly.